I thought I better share with you today's Dog Problem Consultation as it does affect more than a few dogs (particularly in the USA):

 Now briefly why DM would progress rather quickly IF your dog has the defective gene:

-- You say you feed your dog Tin food (moist industrial) - This kind of "food" is well-known to be the prime trigger of countless autoimmune disorders (including Degenerative Myelopathy, Cancer, Allergies, etc).
+- You say you feed your dog Tin food (moist industrial) - This kind of "food" is well-known to be the prime trigger of countless immune system disorders (including Degenerative Myelopathy, Cancer, Allergies, etc).
 So, I would urge you to feed your dog only healthy human-grade homemade foods, nothing else.
 In particular no commercial treats, that you say you are feeding your dog as well.

 - You say your dog is getting little exercise: 5 min/day - although your dog is only mildly exhausted afterwards: you chose level 6.